clj-holmes/clj-watson/README.md

 ## Properties

-By default, when using the DEPENDENCY-CHECK strategy, `clj-watson` will load its own `dependency-check.properties` file, and then look for a `clj-watson.properties` file on the classpath and load that if found, for additional properties to apply to the DependencyCheck scan.

-If you provide `-d` (or `--dependency-check-properties`) then `clj-watson` will load that file instead of its own `dependency-check.properties` file.

-If you provide `-w` (or `--clj-watson-properties`) then `clj-watson` will load that file and apply those properties to the dependency-check scan.
-This is in addition to the properties loaded from the `dependency-check.properties` or the `-d` file.
-This can be useful to override just a few properties.
+When using the `dependency-check` `database-strategy`, `clj-watson` will:
+- load its internal default `dependency-check.properties` to apply to the `dependency-check` scan
+- optionally override its defaults with your `clj-watson.properties` file
+  - specified explicitly by you via `-w` (or `--clj-watson-properties`)
+  - else automatically found on your classpath

 In addition, relevant properties provided as Java system properties are read by the underlying DependencyCheck scan, and take precedence over the